Jajiso/react-bootstrap-ui-demo/README.md

 # Reactjs + Bootstrap v5.0 UI Demo

-> There is a problem with the setup of the tests right now so it give an error 'Can not found modules' for custom compoenents exported from 'src/...'
+> There is a problem with the setup of the tests right now so it give an error 'Can not found modules' for custom components exported from 'src/...'

 Implement the design provided in `design.png` as a set of React components.